 No Rollover to Traditional IRA

-When you are doing the backdoor Roth IRA, remember not to rollover from an employer-sponsored plan to a traditional IRA in the same year, either before or after you do the Roth conversion.
-You can rollover from one plan to another plan, or to your own solo 401k, just not to a traditional IRA.
+When you are repeating steps 2 to 5 every year, remember not to roll over from an employer-sponsored plan to a traditional IRA in the same year, either before or after you do the Roth conversion.
+You can leave the money in the original plan, roll over from one plan to another plan, or roll over to your own solo 401k, just not roll over to a traditional IRA.
+If you must roll over to a traditional IRA, you will have to “hide” it again using Step 1.

 Reverse the Order?

 Some readers asked about reversing the order: do Step 1 after Step 4 but before December 31 in the same year.
-I don’t recommend it, although it works the same on the tax form.
+I don’t recommend it, even though it works the same on the tax form.

-When you rollover from your traditional, SEP or SIMPLE IRA to a qualified plan, you are explicitly allowed to pick pre-tax money only.
+When you roll over from your traditional, SEP or SIMPLE IRA to a qualified plan, you are explicitly allowed to pick pre-tax money only.
 Not so when you do the conversion; you are not supposed to pick only after-tax money.
 The tax forms don’t show exact dates.
-If you reverse the order, you can probably get away with it if you are not audited, but I think it’ll be messier if you must explain to an auditor.
+If you reverse the order, you can probably get away with it if you are not audited, but I think it’ll be messier if you must explain to an IRS agent.

 It’s too much trouble.
 Why don’t they just open the front door and let everyone contribute directly to a Roth IRA?